++ ENGLISH VERSION BELOW ++

 After the introduction for the 2022 season, there have been changes for the 2023 season, which can be read in detail in this news article.
 For 2024 the rules for Passing on the qualification were introduced.

-For which tournaments is the Pro-Division available?
+At which tournaments is the Pro Division offered?

 If a Pro Division with a minimum of eight teams does not materialize, they will be combined with the Contender Division to form an Contender/Pro Division.
 The Pro-Teams will be added to the size of the Contender Division, i.e. the Pro-Teams will keep their place and will not take away any places from the Contender Division.